vannhac/Shine-Smile-Website/README.md

 # 📚 The Shine Smile

-This is a personal website built with HTML, CSS, and JavaScript, showcasing my Frontend skills and documenting my amazing projects on my journey to becoming a Frontend Developer.
-With a friendly interface, responsive, and light/dark mode, this CV is where I proudly share my achievements and passion! 🚀
+This is a personal website built with HTML, CSS, and JavaScript, showcasing my Frontend skills and documenting my amazing projects on my journey to becoming a Frontend Developer.🚀
 # My Website on:
 | PC | Mobile |
 |------------|------------|